tariff classification

-A commodity code is a ten-digit number that is used to classify different types of goods for both imports and exports between Great Britain and the EU.
+A commodity code (or HS commodity code) is a ten-digit number that is used to classify different types of goods for both imports and exports between Great Britain and the EU.

 Commodity codes allow you to find out how much VAT and duty you’ll be charged for the goods that you are importing or exporting.
 They will also enable you to find out if you will need an import licence in order to transport your goods and whether you are eligible for any duty reliefs.